Skip to main content

 Avalara: an AI-powered social engagement engine

-For Avalara, we built a tool that identifies opportunities across Reddit, LinkedIn, Quora, and Medium where their existing content library can answer real questions.
+For Avalara, we built a tool that identifies opportunities across Reddit, LinkedIn, Quora, and Medium where their existing content library can answer real questions people are asking.
 It analyses conversations, matches them to relevant Avalara resources, and crafts responses grounded in their expertise.
 The tool covers the full workflow from picking a product to focus on, to finding engagement opportunities, to writing responses.
 What started as a manual service became a capability the client owns and runs themselves.

 TCS Compass: 80+ AI-generated social posts per month